adlnet/experience-xapi-vocabulary-primer/search_and_query_opportunities/sparql_queries_made_possible.md

 The following example SPARQL queries assumes the reader has some knowledge of SQL-like queries and access to a public SPARQL endpoint.
 For these examples, the xAPI vocabulary server has provided a public SPARQL endpoint, **_http://xapi.vocab.pub/sparql_**.

-1.  **Has anyone published a translation of any existing xAPI verbs from other vocabulary authors in Simplified Chinese (or any other language)?**
+1.**Has anyone published a translation of any existing xAPI verbs from other vocabulary authors in Simplified Chinese (or any other language)?**

 ```
 PREFIX xapi: <https://w3id.org/xapi/ontology#>